Teeth Brushing & Flossing for Children − Louisville KY

 - Hold the brush at a 45 degrees angle towards teeth and gums.

-- Move brush back and forth with short strokes, about a half tooth wide.
+- Move the brush back and forth with short strokes, about a half tooth wide.

 - Never try to brush top and bottom teeth together… You will miss the gum lines.